davidcamell/coding_challenge/README.md

 ```

 ## Usage
-The program is python script based, but there is a `bash` wrapper that helps make sure we are using the right virtual environment and paths (design decision was made to not permanantly alter the user's bash profile, etc.) To run the program, simply run
+The program is python script based, but there is a `bash` wrapper that helps make sure we are using the right virtual environment and paths (design decision was made to not permanently alter the user's bash profile, etc.).
+To run the program, simply run:
 ```
 ./s3explore.sh {see arguements below}
 ```